 The rain relents long enough to pose for pictures under the end of the country sign.

-We eye the tacky kids’ entertainments (“4D!”) and takeaway cafeterias with suspicion.
-But here we are, and, obviously, there’s only one possible place to go from here.
+We eye the tacky kids’ entertainments (“4D!”) and takeaway cafeterias here with a feeling of disappointment.
+But here we are and, obviously, there’s only one possible place to go from here.
 As the sign tells us, John o’Groats is 874 miles away.

 We’d better get started.